Search This Blog

 Tuesday, April 21, 2020

-After the 2019 World Indoor Bowls Championship, Stuart Anderson was ranked second in the world.
-It is interesting fo bowling enthusiasts to examine his delivery.
+After the 2019 World Indoor Bowls Championship, Stuart Andersen was ranked second in the world.
+It is interesting for bowling enthusiasts to examine his delivery.

 Stance

-Stuart Anderson bowls from the ‘shooters’ stance’.
+Stuart Andersen bowls from the ‘shooters’ stance’.
 This style was first popularized by Nev Rodda in his blog.
 The Greenbowler author has adopted the Shooters’ Stance himself.

-The distinctive aspect of Stuart Anderson's ready position is that he holds the bowl already twisted.
+The distinctive aspect of Stuart Andersen's ready position is that he holds the bowl already twisted.
 In other words, Anderson does not use a Bryant twist but starts with the bowl’s running surface at an angle to his aim line!
-At the beginning of his delivery action he lowers his body but does not begin his backswing until the bowl is at ankle height.
+At the beginning of his delivery action, he lowers his body but does not begin his backswing until the bowl is at ankle height.

 The shooters' stance & Anderson's bowl angle together